DOMjudge/domjudge/doc/manual/config-advanced.rst

 Using REMOTE-USER
 `````````````````
-DOMjudge supports generic authentiation by various existing providers that
+DOMjudge supports generic authentication by various existing providers that
 can authenticate a user and set the ``REMOTE_USER`` environment variable
 to the authenticated username.